stolostron/multicluster-observability-operator/README.md

 ### Setup object storage

 For development or testing purposes, you can set up your own object storage.
 We provide some examples for you to set up your own object storage through [Minio](https://min.io/), you can find these examples in `tests/e2e/minio/` path.
-The steps are as follows:
+You need to update the storageclass in `tests/e2e/minio/minio-pvc.yaml` firstly, then create minio deployment as follows:

 ```
 $ oc create ns open-cluster-management-observability